-The Centers for Medicare and Medicaid Services (CMS) is providing new flexibilities and adjustments to current and future CMMI models to address the COVID-19 emergency.
-See the recent blog article by Seema Verma, and the CMS Innovation Center Models COVID-19 Related Adjustments Intro and Table.
+In a recent blog article by CMS Administrator Seema Verma, she outlines new flexibilities and adjustments to current and future CMMI models to address the COVID-19 emergency.
+This article also relays information about the CMS Innovation Center Models COVID-19 Related Adjustments Intro and Table.

 May 8, CMS released a YouTube video explaining Medicare coverage and payment of virtual services.
 It includes answers to common questions about the expanded Medicare telehealth services benefit under the 1135 waiver authority and Coronavirus Preparedness and Response Supplemental Appropriations Act.
 You may also want to review another resource from CMS: General Provider Telehealth and Telemedicine Toolkit.